jaypoojara/swipejobs-assignment/README.md

 - [reduxsauce](https://github.com/infinitered/reduxsauce) (v1.0.1) to facilitate using Redux
 - [apisauce](https://github.com/infinitered/apisauce/) to make API calls (v0.19.0)
 - [prettier](https://prettier.io/) and [eslint](https://eslint.org/) preconfigured for React Native

-The template includes an example (displaying fake user data) from UI components to the saga.
-The example is easy to remove so that it doesn't get in the way.

 ## Directory layout